oVirt/ovirt-site/source/release/3.0/index.html.md

 *   [BZ#771329 Use a copy of the domainsToUpgrade](http://bugzilla.redhat.com/771329)
 *   [BZ#781317 adjust getos() to print real node type](http://bugzilla.redhat.com/781317)
 *   [BZ#781970 kaxmlrpclib: fix plaintext transport in Python 2.7](http://bugzilla.redhat.com/781970)

+## Data Warehouse and Reports

+No packaging for the components will be released as part of the inital oVirt Project release.